Mongolian People's Army: Cold war era

 During the Pei-ta-shan Incident, elite Qinghai Chinese Muslim cavalry were sent by the Chinese Kuomintang to destroy the Mongols and the Russians positions in 1947.
 The military of Mongolia's purpose was national defense, protection of local communist establishments, and collaboration with Soviet forces in future military actions against exterior enemies, up until the 1990 Democratic Revolution in Mongolia.
 In February 1957, the Politburo of the Central Committee of the MPRP passed a resolution on the establishment of a voluntary association to assist the People's Army.
 In 1961, the Defense and Labor Association was established by the Council of Ministers of the People's Republic of Mongolia.
 The first civil defense in the country was established in 1964 as the 122nd Civil Defense Battalion of the MPA.
 Moreover, all Mongolian citizens were obliged to participate in civil defense training organized by the Civil Defense Office of the Ministry of Defense.

+In 1971–72, Mongolian forces were listed as two infantry divisions; 40 T-34 and 100 T-54/55 tanks; 10 SU-100 tank destroyers, BTRs, and Air Force of 1,000 men with no combat aircraft.
+The Air Force has transports, trainers, and 10 Mil Mi-1 and Mil Mi-4 helicopters.